 No matter where you look in global cuisine, meat is a mainstay, from Vietnamese pho to Persian beef stew.
 Lamb is used extensively in Middle Eastern and Mediterranean foods, while pork is the protein of choice in many Asian dishes.
 Butcher's Block meats fit right into any ethnic recipe.
-Try marinating a Butcher's Block Boneless Ribeye for delectable Korean barbecue, or slice it up to make deluxe steak tacos.
-Use

-Butcher's Block Pork Belly and Pork Butt for a range of East Asian preparations like Pork Belly Banh Mi Sliders (see page 30).
+Try marinating a Butcher's Block Boneless Ribeye for delectable Korean barbecue, or use Butcher's Block Pork Belly and Pork Butt for a range of East Asian preparations like Pork Belly Banh Mi Sliders (see page 30).